Our kits take you from single cell or single nuclei suspensions through sequencing straight into biological insights.

-Explore our library of resources to learn more about Evercode technology and some applications from leading researchers.
+Explore our collection of resources to learn more about technology and its applications from leading researchers

 Evercode WT v2 detected substantially more genes and transcripts in both the human cell line (embryonic kidney, HEK293) and mouse cell line (fibroblast, NIH/3T3) tested.
 To compare, a 1:1 mix of each cell line (approximately 7,000 cells each) was prepared with both Evercode WT v1 and Evercode WT v2.
 The gene detection is plotted against sequencing depth for each product version is shown in Figure 1.